WordPress Text Color And Size Edit

 When writing a post in WordPress you will see a few text options on the post editor screen like bold, italics, and strikethrough.
 But what if you want to change and edit the WordPress text color and the size of the text?

-There is seemingly no simple solution for this on the post editor screen, so I am going to show you some workarounds to get it done.
-This will involve some light HTML coding, but even if you are a beginner you should be able to copy and paste the examples I give to get your desired effect.
+There is seemingly no simple solution for this on the post editor screen.
+So I am going to show you some workarounds to get it done.
+This will involve some light HTML coding.
+But even if you are a beginner you should be able to copy and paste the examples I give to get your desired effect.

-The method I am going to show you should only be used if you want to make changes to just a few words in your post.
+The method I am going to show you should only be used.
+If you want to make changes to just a few words in your post.
 If you don’t like the overall look of the text on your blog, it is better to just install a new theme on your blog that has a font type, size, and color that you like.

-Changing WordPress Text Color
+Customizing WordPress Text Color

-At first look you probably won’t see an easy way to change the text color.
+At first look, you probably won’t see an easy way to change the text color.
 This is because, for some reason, the developers of WordPress decided to hide this feature.
 Here is how to get to it: